 How do I join the CCDC Team?

 he Collegiate Cyber Defense Competition (CCDC) Team consists of 12 members—8 core members and 4 alternates.
 The team is always looking for self-motivated students possessing skills in Windows or Linux administration and skills using traditional products like firewalls, IDS/IPS, and NGFW.
 You must be a full time student with a minimum GPA of 2.0 in order to qualify for the team.
-Training is open to Hack@UCF members in the Fall semesters, tryouts occur toward the end of the Fall semester.
+Tryouts occur during the Fall semester.
 The team roster is announced during the Spring semester and team members start practicing three times per week in preparation for the regional and national competitions.
 Spring semester practices are restricted to team members only.
 If you are a beginner in this area consider taking the free SANS Cyber Aces training (http://www.cyberaces.org/).
 More information about the team is available here.

 How do I join Knightsec?

 Knightsec is our offensive security team.
 While there is no official structure to Knightsec, we send and organize teams of students to participate in various CTFs nationally.
 Each CTF has different requirements with regards to team size and skill set.
 More information about Knightsec is available here.

 How do I get started in Information Security?